picocomputer/picocomputer.github.io/docs/source/api.rst

 $10 vreg
 --------

-.. c:function:: void vreg(unsigned int value, unsigned char key, int devid)
+.. c:function:: void vreg(unsigned value, unsigned vreg, int devid)

    Set a VREG on a PIX device.
-See the :doc:`vga` and :doc:`opl` documentation for what each register does.
+See the :doc:`ria`:audio and :doc:`vga` documentation for what each register does.
 PIX is a broadcast protocol so this can not fail and there is nothing to return.
 However, you still need to wait on RIA_BUSY before the next op.

    :param value: VREGs are 16 bit so they can point to VRAM.
-   :param key: PIX devices may have up to 256 registers.
+   :param vreg: PIX devices may have up to 4096 registers.
    :param devid: PIX device ID.
 0=OPL, 1=VGA, 2-6=Unassigned, 7=Reserved.
    :a regs: fildes